 Where the developed meets the developing

-“It is here where the ‘extremely poor’ live, in one of the most carbon-intensive economies,” explained Stellenbosch University’s Professor Alan Brent, chairperson of ISDRC19.
+“It is here where the ‘extremely poor’ live, in one of the most carbon-intensive economies,” explained Stellenbosch University’s Professor Alan Brent (pictured above), chairperson of ISDRC19.

 “South Africa is a hotspot.
 The country’s “mineral-energy complex” has led to inequality and resource exploitation, while also inspiring a wealth of innovations and changes.
 Some of us actually see it as a living laboratory of the world; this is where we bring the developing and the developed world’s together,” added Brent.

 The conference’s packed three-day programme covered a range of topics around its central theme of Just Transitions.
 This included the complexity of that transition, a rethinking of development geared more towards a greening of the developmental state, new forms of urbanism and how a rapid transition towards a more sustainable living can be achieved.